 As one of the top five countries supplying chrome ore to world markets, Turkey produces and exports some of the most important chrome chemicals and derivatives such as sodium bichromate, basic chrome sulphate, chromic acid and chrome oxide.

 Turkey also enjoys a comparative advantage in boron chemicals – borax decahydrate, borax pentahydrate, boric acid and sodium perborate – due to the size of its reserves, the quality of minerals and proximity to consumer markets.
 Eti Maden Isletmeleri Genel Mudurlugu is the dominant producer of boron minerals and boron chemicals and the sole exclusive exporter of boron chemicals.

 Turkey has developed a substantial capacity and production of sodium sulphate.
 In sodium sulphate production, Turkey is second largest in Europe and sixth in the world.

-Owing to Turkey’s climatic and ecological conditions, many medicinal and aromatic plants are cultivated or gathered from nature.
+Given Turkey’s climatic and ecological conditions, many medicinal and aromatic plants are cultivated or gathered from nature.
 Turkey is one of the most important rose oil exporters in the world market.
 The majority of these exports originate from the Isparta region.
 Laurel oil, thymus oil, lavender oil and origanium oil are also produced in Turkey.

 In conjunction with recent industrial growth in Turkey, the consumption and production of many other chemicals are growing rapidly, and the number of chemicals produced is increasing every year.
-The recent developments in textile and leather chemicals are also worth mentioning, and many small- and medium- size companies have recently started to operate in these two sectors.
+The recent developments in textile and leather chemicals are also worth mentioning, and many small- and medium- sized companies have recently started to operate in these two sectors.
 In the Turkish chemical industry, there are about 314 companies with foreign investment.
 The Turkish chemical industry has a 13% share of total foreign capital in Turkey.